taibaik/SCALABLE-WORKSHOP1/ride-service/README.md

 ## ⚙️ How to Run Locally

 ### 1. Prerequisites
+Make sure the following are installed:
+- Docker

-- Docker & Docker Compose installed
+- Docker Compose

 ### 2. Clone the Repository